Big Drill Car

 Big Drill Car is a punk rock group from Costa Mesa, California, formed in 1987.
-While the group never gained a mainstream audience, they provided an influence on their contemporaries – most notably ALL, Chemical People and Dag Nasty – alongside they are considered early pioneers of melodic hardcore.
+While the group never gained a mainstream audience, they provided an influence on their contemporaries – most notably ALL, Chemical People and Dag Nasty – alongside of which they are considered early pioneers of melodic hardcore.

 Big Drill Car released an EP, Small Block, in 1988 before being signed to Cruz Records (owned by former Black Flag guitarist Greg Ginn) and releasing two studio albums.
-The band eventually parted ways with that label and signed to Headhunter Records, who released No Worse for the Wear, the band's last album to date.
+The band eventually parted ways with that label and signed to Headhunter Records, who released Toured: A Live Album and No Worse for the Wear, the band's last album to date.

-Big Drill Car broke up in 1995, but reunited for a one-off series of shows in 2008 and 2009, with the classic original lineup.
+Big Drill Car broke up in 1995, but reunited for a one-off series of shows in 2008 and 2009, with the classic original line-up.
+They released a CD/Double LP on Varient (their own label) and Boss Tuneage (in Europe) called Never Ending Endeavour which featured 5 new songs and 15 bonus tracks including the entire No Worse for the Wear record's demos featuring original drummer Danny Marcroft (the future release of No Worse For The Wear on Headhunter featured new drummer Keith Fallis).
 The band reunited with this lineup again in 2016, and they have continued playing shows sporadically since then.

 History

 "Classic" original lineup-era (1987-1991)

-Big Drill Car was formed in 1987 while Frank Daly and Mark Arnold (musician) were still in the seminal OC punk band M.I.A.
-Frank and Mark had written some songs that were not M.I.A.-style songs so they got together with some friends (Bob and Danny) and started playing around.
+Big Drill Car was formed in 1987 while Frank Daly and Mark Arnold were in M.I.A.; the pair had written some songs that were not M.I.A.-style songs so they got together with some friends (Bob and Danny) and started playing around.
 Their first shows were a mix of covers (like the Descendents' "I'm Not A Loser" and Dead Kennedys' "Too Drunk to Fuck") and these new originals songs.
 After M.I.A. broke up, Big Drill Car entered the studio in 1988 to record the EP Small Block.
 They were a hard working hard touring band who were rough on their tour vans.

 While touring with M.I.A., Frank and Mark met and played with The Descendents.
 After M.I.A. broke up and the Descendents became ALL the bands started playing locally and touring together.
 After "signing" with Greg Ginn's newly formed Cruz Records, Stephen Egerton (guitar ALL/Descendents) and Bill Stevenson (drums ALL/Descendents/Black Flag) started up working with Big Drill Car in the studio to record their debut album, Album/Tape/CD Type Thing, which was released in 1989.